marek-iiasa/yayue/models/mcma/doc/source/user_guide.rst

 Report configuration
 ^^^^^^^^^^^^^^^^^^^^

-List of core-model variables which will be shown in the report.
+A list of core-model variables will be shown in the report.

 .. code-block:: YAML